helshabini/fsbroker/README.md

 │   │   └── Is it the most recent WRITE for this path?
 │   │       ├── Yes → WRITE event
 │   │       └── No → Ignore (deduplicate)
-│
+│   │
-├── Is it a RENAME event?
+│   ├── Is it a REMOVE event?
+│   │   └── Is there a CREATE event with the same Id?
-│   ├── Yes
+│   │       ├── Yes → RENAME event (internal rename/move)
+|	|	 	└── No → REMOVE event (hard delete) / Invalidate all previous events for this path
+│   │
+│   ├── Is it a CHMOD event?
+│   │   └── Yes → Emit if EmitChmod is true
+│   │
+│   └── Is it a RENAME event?
+│       └── Yes → REMOVE event (Windows treats renames as removes) │
+├── macOS
+│   ├── Is it a CREATE event?
-│   │   ├── Is there a CREATE event with the same Id?
+│   │   ├── Is there a RENAME event for the same Id?
-│   │   │   └── Yes → RENAME event (internal rename/move)
+│   │   │   ├── Yes → RENAME event (internal rename/move)
+│   │   │   └── No → CREATE event
 │   │   │
+│   │   └── For a file: Is it followed by WRITE event(s)?
+│   │       └── Yes → Still CREATE event (non-empty file creation)
+│   │
+│   ├── Is it a WRITE event?
+│   │   ├── Was there a CREATE event for this path just before?
-│   │   └── No matching CREATE event
+│   │   │   └── Yes → Part of CREATE event (non-empty file)
+│   │   │
+│   │   └── Is it the most recent WRITE for this path?
+│   │       ├── Yes → WRITE event
+│   │       └── No → Ignore (deduplicate)
+│   │
+│   ├── Is it a REMOVE event?
+│   │   ├── Yes → REMOVE event (hard delete)
+│   │   │
+│   │   └── Invalidate all previous events for this path │   │
+│   ├── Is it a RENAME event?
-│   │       └── On macOS/Linux → REMOVE event (soft delete/move)
+│   │   └── Yes → REMOVE event (soft delete/move to trash)
+│   │
+│   └── Is it a CHMOD event?
+│       └── Yes
+│           ├── Is it a file that became zero bytes?
+│           │   └── Yes → WRITE event (macOS file clear)
+│           │
+│           └── No → Emit if EmitChmod is true
 │
+└── Linux
+    ├── Is it a CREATE event?
+    │   ├── Is there a RENAME event for the same Id?
+    │   │   ├── Yes → RENAME event (internal rename/move)
+    │   │   └── No → CREATE event
+    │   │
+    │   └── For a file: Is it followed by WRITE event(s)?
+    │       └── Yes → Still CREATE event (non-empty file creation) │
+	├── Is it a WRITE event?
+	│	├── Was there a CREATE event for this path just before?
+	│	│   └── Yes → Part of CREATE event (non-empty file)
+	│	│
+	│	└── Is it the most recent WRITE for this path?
+	│	    ├── Yes → WRITE event
+	│	    └── No → Ignore (deduplicate)
+	|
 	├── Is it a REMOVE event?
-│   ├── Yes
-│   │   ├── Is there a CREATE event with the same Id?
-(Windows only) │   │   │   └── Yes → RENAME event (internal rename/move)
-│   │   │
-│   │   └── No matching CREATE → REMOVE event (hard delete)
+	│   ├── Yes → REMOVE event (hard delete)
 	│   │
-│   └── Invalidate all previous events for this path
+	│   └── Invalidate all previous events for this path │
+	├── Is it a RENAME event?
+	│   └── Yes → REMOVE event (soft delete/move)
 	│
 	└── Is it a CHMOD event?
-	└── Yes
-		└── On macOS, Is it a file that became zero bytes?
-			└── Yes → WRITE event
+		└── Yes → Emit if EmitChmod is true
 ```

 ## License